538. Where did you seek advice or treatment? Anywhere else?

 OTHER PRIVATE HEALTH FACILITY S

 Yes, sought treatment at shop

 Sought treatment for fever and cough

 NIU (not in universe)

 Warning: these figures indicate the number of cases found in the data file.
 They cannot be interpreted as summary statistics of the population of interest.

-For young children with a fever or cough in the past 2 weeks, FEVTRPUBHOS (H32A) indicates, in response to an open-ended question, whether the child received treatment at a public hospital for this illness.
+For young children with a fever or cough in the past 2 weeks, FEVTRSHOP (H32S) indicates, in response to an open-ended question, whether the child received treatment at a shop for this illness.

 Some samples in the "FEVTR" series include categories that can be consolidated into a single response.
-IPUMS-DHS uses supplemental programming to combine these responses in a standard variable, such as FEVTRPUBHOS, while preserving the separate responses in country-specific variables.
+IPUMS DHS uses supplemental programming to combine these responses in a standard variable, such as FEVTRSHOP, while preserving the separate responses in country-specific variables.

-For example, a given sample might include multiple categories for different types of public hospitals that could be combined to create a more comprehensive response category.
+For example, a given sample might include multiple categories for different types of shops/retailers that could be combined to create a more comprehensive response category.
 See Comparability for more information on the specific categories combined in this variable.